thegoodusername/channelgreet/README.md

 #Greetings Slackers
-This simple script written in basic Python will allow you to hook into the real time API of Slack and perform a greeting to every new joiner!
+This simple script written in basic Python will allow you to hook into the real time API of Slack and send a message to each person who joins a channel!
 Usually this is used to tell new joiners about the network, the guidelines, rules, useful links etc etc

 If you like this project and you use it for your community or anything else, please hit the STAR button ⭐️ on the top right side so I know you dig it!
 It makes me feel appreciated and it's free.